Here you will find important enrollment information, resources, and forms.

 - Write a signed letter addressed to Student Services in the School of Information Sciences explaining a) why you need to withdraw from all of your classes for the term and b) why you were unable to resign from the term before the 60th day of the term.

-- Submit the letter to the Registration Team
+- Submit the letter to the Records Team

-- The Registration Team will write a memo to request that your classes be dropped that goes:
+- The Records Team will write a memo to request that your classes be dropped that goes:

 - to the Student Appeals Office, if the request is for a retroactive resignation, if the last date of classes attended was before the monitored withdrawal deadline